 Cole explains that when a cell needs to divide, another protein, most often CK2, adds phosphates to PTEN’s tail, causing a change in its shape and location.
 Its tail curls back on the rest of the protein and prevents it from interacting with PIP3 in the outer envelope of the cell, so PTEN ends up inactive, in the fluid-filled middle of the cell.
 When the phosphates are removed, PTEN relocates to the outer envelope, where it removes a phosphate tag from PIP3 to initiate the chain reaction that suppresses tumor formation.

 “The tail of PTEN actually has a competition going on between binding to itself and binding to the outer envelope of the cell where PIP3 is located,” explains Bolduc.
 “Any drug that can prevent the tail from binding itself might also maintain the tumor-fighting activity of PTEN.”

 According to Cole, many cancer patients have an overabundance of CK2, the protein that adds phosphates to PTEN and turns it off.
 So, increasing the activity of PTEN might be helpful not only to patients with defective PTEN, but also to those with cancer-causing mutations in other proteins.

-Other authors of the report include Meghdad Rahdar, Becky Tu-Sekine, Sindhu Carmen Sivakumaren, Daniel Raben, L. Mario Amzel, Peter Devreotes and Sandra Gabelli of the Johns Hopkins University School of Medicine.
+Other authors of the report include Meghdad Rahdar, Becky Tu-Sekine, Sindhu Carmen Sivakumaren, Daniel Raben, L. Mario Amzel, Peter Devreotes and Sandra Gabell of the Johns Hopkins University School of Medicine.